 Environmental factors favor some types of family structures or forms of social organization over others.
 Honed and refined over generations, these institutions create the conditions to which children adapt developmentally, shaping their psychologies and brains.
 Long after their ecological causes have become irrelevant, these cultural psychologies and institutions continue to influence rates of innovation… As such, wheat farming may contribute to explaining…the industrial revolution.

-Science Speculation: The idea that the land shapes the people is not a new one, but it’s startling to think that even after we have moved into an urban, technology-rich society, our thoughts and attitudes are still imprinted by our heritage.
-However, there’s an emerging consensus among scientists that this is very much the case.
+The idea that the land shapes the people is not a new one.
+However, it’s startling to think that even after we have moved into an urban, technology-rich society, our thoughts and attitudes are still imprinted by our heritage.
+Nevertheless, there’s an emerging consensus among scientists that this is very much the case.

-In my “Crazy For Nuts” post I called attention to books by Joel Garreau (The Nine Nations of North America) and Colin Woodard (American Nations) that trace how political positions today on issues such as gun control may have evolved from the occupations and way of life of the people who originally settled in various parts of North America.
+In my “Crazy For Nuts” post I called attention to books by Joel Garreau (The Nine Nations of North America) and Colin Woodard (American Nations).
+Those books trace how political positions today on issues such as gun control may have evolved from the occupations and way of life of the people who originally settled in various parts of North America.

 In last week’s post (Stem Education #2) we saw that political positions, both left and right, keep us from thinking logically.
 And now we see that our political views themselves, along with our degree of independence and our very approach to thinking, may themselves arise from what our long-ago-forebears used to do to put food on the table.
 Homo sapiens, wise man?
 Perhaps we are instead Homo traditionalis.